ajmas/DiscordWebhookX/README.md

 Assuming you are installing from a build:

-You will first need to have a [Spigot](https://www.spigotmc.org/) Minecraft server running.
-Then copy the following JAR to the Spigot build folder:
+You will first need to have a Bukkit compatible Minecraft server running, such as [Spigot](https://www.spigotmc.org/) or [PaperMC](https://papermc.io/).
+Then copy the following JAR to the plugin folder of your server:

 DiscordWebhook-Spigot-1.0.1-jar-with-dependencies.jar